 5. Focus on Customer Experience

-These days prospects are looking for a seamless, personalized experiences.
+These days prospects are looking for a seamless, personalized experience.
 Optimizing for mobile-friendly content is a huge trend—and having a sales intelligence tool that is accessible on any platform is key for sales managers.
 However, while automation may be all the rage, do not forget to balance the emphasis on technology with personal selling.
 This will always remain a key part of building trust with the customer and ensuring their experience is easy and seamless.
 It is not all about growth; coaching reps will also be an important role for managers.
 Sales managers must ensure that SDRs are equipped with the skills they need to focus efforts on nurturing customer support and retention.

 “If a rep has a lot of relevant conversations they will end up with a pipeline full of nothing.
 If they have meaningful conversations they will have a pipeline that continually has pushed deals from one cycle to the next.
 If they have compelling conversations they will have qualified opportunities with confirmed next steps and end game in sight.” – Richard Harris, Owner, The Harris Consulting Group and Dir. of Sales Training & Consulting, Sales Hacker.